Baggy green: Coat of arms

-It consists of: a crest (being a rising sun); over a torse (or wreath) of red and gold; over a shield (bearing images of a golden fleece, a sailing ship, a pick-axe and shovel and a garb of wheat, all quartered by a southern cross); supporters (being a kangaroo and an emu); all over a motto ("Australia") on a scroll.
+It consists of: a crest (being a rising sun); over a torse (or wreath) of red and gold; over a shield (bearing images of a sheep, a sailing ship, a pick-axe and shovel and a garb of wheat, all quartered by a southern cross); supporters (being a kangaroo and an emu); all over a motto ("Australia") on a scroll.

 The baggy green worn by male players has the motto in gold on a red background; on the women's baggy green, the motto and background colours are reversed.

 Contrary to a common belief, with the exception of the supporters and the motto, this coat of arms is entirely different from the present and any former national coat of arms.
-Since 1912 the Coat of Arms of Australia has borne the badges of the six Australian states, enclosed and unified on a shield under a wreath of blue and gold bearing a Commonwealth Star.
+Since 1912 the coat of arms of Australia has borne the badges of the six Australian states, enclosed and unified on a shield under a wreath of blue and gold bearing a Commonwealth Star.

 The device on the cap is sometimes referred to as Australia's Cricket Coat of Arms, although it has otherwise been abandoned by Cricket Australia.
 It is replicated on the protective helmet, but not on any other badged item of clothing worn by the Australian team.
 These now feature the current emblem of Cricket Australia, being a modern distorted shield with the ubiquitous Southern Cross on a green and gold field of a rising sun and a wicket casting a shadow on a pitch.

 Commercial availability

 Unlike virtually any other item of cricket kit, replicas of the Baggy Green are not licensed for sale by Cricket Australia, the theory being that the Baggy Green can never be bought, only earned.
-The item is not available from the Cricket Australia Store, or from Kookabura Sport, the company that manufactures the Baggy Green.
+The item is not available from the Cricket Australia Store, or from Kookaburra Sport, the company that manufactures the Baggy Green.
 Any replicas available online are unlicensed/counterfeit.